-This evaluation provides an overview of how WDGs was received in the six countries, highlighting both strengths and areas for improvement.
-Learners' satisfaction varied across countries in the WDGs evaluation.
+This evaluation provides an overview of how WDGs were received in six countries, highlighting both strengths and areas for improvement.
+Ratings were given on a scale of 1 to 7, with higher scores indicating greater satisfaction.
+The results show a generally high level of satisfaction among participants (Figure 24):